Search our adoptable lap dogs right here

 Please CONTACT US if you live in the Champaign-Urbana area and might consider fostering a lap dog in need.

 :: ABOUT US

 Our rescue isn't breed specific, but we specialize in small companion dogs who may not do well in typical shelters.
 Our mission is to provide specialized care and adoption services for small dogs who are at risk of failing to thrive in a traditional shelter, and we place them with special people who will benefit from a very special friendship.
 Our dogs have been relinquished by students and other members of our community who find they can no longer care for their small companions.
 Our dogs are not kept in cages.
 They are treated as family pets so that they can socialize and learn good house manners.

 Please . . .
 ADOPT, FOSTER, and DONATE!

-Your donations help us provide complete veterinary care including mandatory spaying or neutering for our adoptable dogs, and will soon be tax deductible.
+Your donations help us provide complete veterinary care including mandatory spaying or neutering for our adoptable dogs, and are tax deductible.

 We always welcome donations of unopened dog food, clean beds, toys, and other supplies.